yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 #### Page 45

-The example `file` resource has hash rockets that are not aligned and the content had inconsisnt spacing.
+The example `file` resource has hash rockets that are not aligned and the content had inconsistant spacing.

 ```puppet
 file { 'Example config':